fraulueneburg/dansk-fantastisk/README.md

 ## Approach

-Dansk Fantastisk’s learning approach is based the following principles:
+Dansk Fantastisk’s learning approach is based on the following principles:

 ### 1. Flashcards